 The city of Agadir is fairly new on the landscape of Morocco.
 It first started growing as a city in the 1960’s after a major earthquake destroyed the old Kasbah, so it lacks the history of the other, older cities.
 But Agadir is a great place to relax, enjoy great food, and experience different activities than what you would see on a traditional Moroccan vacation itinerary.

-Agadir is a laid back, quiet city, with something for everyone, and is a destination any traveller to Morocco should consider.
+Agadir is a laid-back, quiet city, with something for everyone, and is a destination any traveler to Morocco should consider.

 GETTING TO AGADIR

 Agadir is located on the southwestern coast of Morocco but is easily accessible.

 There are regular flights to Agadir from several different airports and airlines including;

 - TUI from UK